drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-15 17:57_ What about raw meat?
+Eating it is, let's say, biologically-sound, because eating cooked meat is, it being nutritional.
+The Japanese eat raw fish, but is there any group where raw meat eating is a practice?
+(Apparently Inuit do) It doesn't taste good, but cooked meat does.

+I want to find points in the evolution of Homo sapiens where cooking with fire and meat eating became common practices.
+If I can show some relationship, perhaps I can establish meat-eating became a practice after it started tasting good, because it was cooked.

+Or perhaps, meat tastes evolved.

+This runs up against food aversions which result in eating decisions with no nutritional benefit.
+And the eating of fermented foods despite "bad" tastes.

+_12-15 17:57_ What about raw meat?
+Eating it is, let's say, biologically-sound, because eating cooked meat is, it being nutritional.
+The Japanese eat raw fish, but is there any group where raw meat eating is a practice?
+(Apparently Inuit do) It doesn't taste good, but cooked meat does.

+I want to find points in the evolution of Homo sapiens where cooking with fire and meat eating became common practices.
+If I can show some relationship, perhaps I can establish meat-eating became a practice after it started tasting good, because it was cooked.

+Or perhaps, meat tastes evolved.

+This runs up against food aversions which result in eating decisions with no nutritional benefit.
+And the eating of fermented foods despite "bad" tastes.

 _12-15 17:27_ Tobacco addiction goes beyond those physiological mechanisms of taste however by inducing a new substance need paralleling the need for food.
 This new substance need governed by the taste/smell of tobacco is biologically unsound.
 But can we still learn something about the role of good/bad tastes in making biologically-sound eating decisions?